miriam-ogbamichael/reach-counselors-api/README.md

-This template contains a project, `reach-out-api`, and an app, `api`, which are set up complete with user authentication and an example resource, `Mango`, which has an example user ownership implementation.
+This template contains a project, `reach-out-api`, and an app, `api`, which are set up complete with user authentication and an example resource, `Counselor`, which has an example user ownership implementation.

 ## Preparation